Sentiment Analysis of Mahabharata using F#

 }

-Single function and it’s done.
-That’s it.
-What we are doing in that?
+A single function and it's done.
+That's it.
+What are we doing in that?
 Creating our Book type.

 Terms and Unique Terms were extracted away.